guanqr/guanqr/README.md

 ### Hi there 👋

-- 😄 I'm Keiyui Kwan, a student from College of Optical Science and Engineering, Zhejiang University.
+- 😄 I'm Guan Qirui.
+I graduated from College of Optical Science and Engineering, Zhejiang University in 2021, and am engaged in the optical design of LiDAR now.
 - ⚡ To infinity… and beyond!

 <!--